barriehadfield/reactrb-showcase/README.md

 We are now expecting two sets of technologies (Rails with Sprockets) and (NPM with Webpack) to play nicely together and `require` the correct front-end assets at the correct time.
 In addition to that, `Webpack-dev-server` is running in the background eagerly re-compiling our Webpack assets whenever it sees a change.
 Believe it or not, this does all work well __provided__ you follow these three golden rules:

 + Webpack assets must be included and load __before__ the Rails ones (as per the change we have made above)
 + React pre-rendering will not work while you are using `Webpack-dev-server` as the Webpack assets are delivered directly into the browser.
-To see pre-rendering working you will need to compile your Webpack assets manually with `rake webpack:compile` and then switch off the dev server with by adding this line to `application.rb`: `::Rails.configuration.webpack.dev_server.enabled = false`
+To see pre-rendering working you will need to compile your Webpack assets manually with `rake webpack:compile` and then switch off the dev server by adding this line to `application.rb`: `::Rails.configuration.webpack.dev_server.enabled = false`
-+ Ensure that your components and libraries are installed either by Webpack (via NPM) or Rails (via a GEM) and never by both.
++ Ensure that your components and libraries are installed either by Webpack (via NPM) or bt Rails (via a GEM) and never by both.
 If you start getting error messages saying that you are including two copies of React this will be the most likely cause.

-Assuming all went well you can now start your rails server agin using foreman
+Assuming all went well you can now start your rails server agin using foreman (which starts webpack_dev_server and rails at the same time)

 	foreman start